-Regarding COVID-19, we are beginning camp with our best attempt to adhere to current health guidelines and recommendations.
-If these criteria from authoritative sources change, we may adjust practices and policies at our discretion.
+We operate camp with our best attempt to adhere to current health guidelines.
+Based on recommendations from authoritative sources change (County Board of Health, CDC, etc.), we may adjust practices and policies at our discretion.
 The safety of our campers and staff is our primary concern and we may choose to go beyond current requirements in order to provide a safe environment.
-Vaccination status of campers is required to be disclosed on our Health Form.
-If guidelines require an unvaccinated camper to isolate or quarantine at home, there will be no refund of camp fees for days missed.